astuka/colony/README.md

 Simple terminal simulation game that simulates a fantasy colony

 # TODO
-add crafting table\
 Make it so that colonists under 10 cannot do any tasks\
 add cooking/hunting as traits\
+add bonuses for crafted items\
-add money feature/store function in colony\
+add money feature/store function in colony

 # Event ideas